Azure/Azure-Sentinel/Solutions/CarbonBlack/Playbooks/CarbonBlack-TakeDeviceActionFromTeams/README.md

 Initializes the following variables:

-- PolicyId - Assign the pre-configured policy Id value
+* PolicyId - Assign the pre-configured policy Id value
-- OrganizationId - Assign the Organization Id
+* OrganizationId - Assign the Organization Id
-- Information - SOC will take the action based on the note
+* Information - SOC will take the action based on the note
-- ActionSummary - Assign the summary of the actions taken by SOC
+* ActionSummary - Assign the summary of the actions taken by SOC
-- AdaptiveCardColumnsList - Assign the dynamically prepared columns list to show in the adaptive card [Each device information returned from Carbon Black]
+* AdaptiveCardColumnsList - Assign the dynamically prepared columns list to show in the adaptive card [Each device information returned from Carbon Black]
-- DeviceActions - Choice list contains actions information [Quarantine, Update_Policy and Ignore]
+* DeviceActions - Choice list contains actions information [Quarantine, Update_Policy and Ignore]
-- AdaptiveCardColumnsList - Assign the dynamically prepared columns list to show in the adaptive card [Each device information returned from Carbon Black]
+* AdaptiveCardColumnsList - Assign the dynamically prepared columns list to show in the adaptive card [Each device information returned from Carbon Black]
-- AdaptiveCardBody - Assing the dynamically prepared adaptive card body
+* AdaptiveCardBody - Assing the dynamically prepared adaptive card body
-- Hosts - Assign the Hosts information
+* Hosts - Assign the Hosts information
-- CarbonBlackDeviceInformation - Assign the Carbon Black device information
+* CarbonBlackDeviceInformation - Assign the Carbon Black device information
-- DevicesActionsNeeded - Assign the devices information that needs SOC action
+* DevicesActionsNeeded - Assign the devices information that needs SOC action
-- ComposeProductname - Compose the product name
+* ComposeProductname - Compose the product name

 ### For each host

 This action performs the following actions:

-- Makes a call to Carbon Black API [Contains device name]
+* Makes a call to Carbon Black API [Contains device name]
-- Verifies the Carbon Black API response_mode
+* Verifies the Carbon Black API response_mode
-- Checks if the device is quarantined or assigned to predefined policy
+* Checks if the device is quarantined or assigned to a predefined policy
-- Prepares choice lists based on the response returned by API [Quarantine, Update_Policy and Ignore]
+* Prepares choice lists based on the response returned by API [Quarantine, Update_Policy and Ignore]

 ### Compose Incident information